prabathjayatissa/Prabath_Jayatissa/README.md

 ![](./profile-3d-contrib/profile-night-rainbow.svg)

-I'm Dr Prabath, currently working as a Lecture in Faculty of Computer Science at University of Applied Sciences Technikum - Wien in Vienna.
+I'm Dr Prabath, currently working as a Lecturer in the Faculty of Computer Science at the University of Applied Sciences Technikum - Wien in Vienna.

 Interested in